Kontur-Mobile/VisualFSM/docs/eng/Quickstart-ENG.md

 ### How to enable code generation

-1. Annotate the Feature class with the GenerateTransitionFactory annotation
+1. Annotate the Feature class with the GenerateTransitionsFactory annotation
-2. Pass the transitionFactory parameter to the Feature constructor
+2. Pass the transitionsFactory parameter to the Feature constructor
-    1. For jvm project use the provideTransitionFactory function
+    1. For jvm project use the provideTransitionsFactory function
     2. For a non-jvm project, pass an instance of the generated class.
-       The name of the generated class is formed as "Generated\*Feature\*TransitionFactory", where \*Feature\* is the name of the annotated Feature class.
+       The name of the generated class is formed as "Generated\*Feature\*TransitionsFactory", where \*Feature\* is the name of the annotated Feature class.

 <details>